arunprahbu/arun-codefest/README.md

 ## WEBEX CALL
     This feature allows the user to make and recive call after authenticating with webex token.
     Feature oage includes
-        1. Get token? helps the user to naviagte to the "https://developer.webex.com/docs/api/getting-started#accounts-and-authentication" page and get the user token.
+        1. Get token? link helps the user to naviagte to the "https://developer.webex.com/docs/api/getting-started#accounts-and-authentication" page and get the user token.
         2. User has to enter the token in token field and click on connect to get connected to make/receive call
         3. Upon registering, now user can enter the callee whom to be called